abixen/abixen-platform/README.md

 Preliminary we have to focus on following refactor and changes:

 * Change AngularJS style to Papa Style
-* Apply Lombock library on Java side
+* Apply Lombok library on Java side
 * Migrate to Liquibase

 In relation to issues, there will be worth to talk about them once refactor and several features described in the section below will be done.